 Since 2016, Guerlain has unified its men’s collection into a “uniform” style of bottles.
 Some like the change, and some don’t.
 I’m okay with this change.

 Other perfumes from this collection are Habit Rouge, Homme, L’Instant, and Vetiver.

 Heritage bottles sit somewhere mid-range designer style.
 I know that all that matters is the liquid inside the bottle, but if Hermes can do better, so can Guerlain.

 The bottle is slim, tall with the perfume information sticker placed right in the middle.
 I like the laser-printed information on the bottom, and the cap made from a combination of wood and plastic.

-The box is grey, made from quality cardboard, and the same information as the perfume, including ingredients, batch code, and the orange sticker-style in the middle, but printed.
+The box is grey, made from quality cardboard, and has the same information as the perfume, including ingredients, batch code, and the orange sticker style in the middle, but printed.